 Accordingly, in Maharashtra, private offices are required to remain closed till 30 April 2021 (except few essential services such as private banks, telecom service providers, insurance companies, pharmaceutical companies etc).
 In Delhi, a night curfew has been imposed (between 10 pm to 5 am).
-However,
+However, exemptions are given to some establishments from the night curfew - such as, telecommunications, IT/ITES services, internet services, broadcasting services, banks, private security services, etc.

-INDEX 2021 AUSTRALIA CHINA HONG KONG INDIA INDONESIA
+2021 AUSTRALIA CHINA HONG KONG INDIA